Stanley McMurtry

 Stanley McMurtry MBE (born 4 May 1936), known by his pen name Mac, is a British editorial cartoonist.
 McMurtry is best known for his controversial work for the British Daily Mail newspaper from 1971 to 2018.

 Career

 McMurtry was born in Edinburgh on 4 May 1936.
 His family moved to Birmingham when he was eight years old and he studied at Birmingham College of Art.
 He undertook National Service with the Royal Army Ordnance Corps from 1954 to 1956.

 He adopted the pen name "Mac" while working as a cartoonist for the Daily Sketch in the 1960s.
 That publication was absorbed by the Daily Mail in 1971, and he worked there for the rest of his career.
-McMurty was appointed a Member of the Order of the British Empire (MBE) in the 2004 New Year Honours for "services to the newspaper industry".
+McMurtry was appointed a Member of the Order of the British Empire (MBE) in the 2004 New Year Honours for "services to the newspaper industry".

 McMurtry's comic strip Percy's Pets was a regular feature in Smash! from 1966 to c.
 1970.

 He appeared as a castaway on the BBC Radio programme Desert Island Discs on 23 March 2008.